opengovfoundation/madison/README.md

 ### Client Testing

+For client testing to work properly, you need to have a vhost set up to be serving the client at `test.mymadison.local` with the API (server folder) mounted at `/api`.
+This vhost should also set two ENV vars:

+* `TESTING=true`
+* `DB_CONNECTION=mysql_testing`

+For an example of what this config should look like for Apache, look at `client/tests/apache.travis.conf`.
+This is the configuration file that is used for running client tests on travis.
+Don't forget to add the domain to `/etc/hosts` as well!

 Make sure you have run `make deps` to have all dependencies installed.
 Once that is done you should be able to run `make selenium-start` to install and start your local Selenium server.